-The Pygmalion Effect (or Rosenthal effect) is a fascinating leadership phenomenon.
-The Pygmalion Effect – and counterpart Golem Effect – impact your performance.
+The Pygmalion Effect (or Rosenthal effect) is a self fulfilling prophecy.
+The Pygmalion Effect – and counterpart Golem Effect – impact leadership performance.

-In fact, it shows that your success is a self-fulfilling prophecy!
+In fact, research shows that your success is a self-fulfilling prophecy!

 Let’s take a closer look:

 And we often need the help of others to let them shine.

 But geting the support from others is easier said than done.